-Kanagawa Institute of Technology, KAIT workshop, near Tokyo, is the first project in which Ishigami succeeds in expanding the idea of blurring spaces.
-This project has become an ambiguous space, which no longer has any visible, identifiable boundaries.
-Ishigami says about his interest in architecture: “A quality of nature is that it is governed by certain rules which at the same time we’re never really aware of.
+The Kanagawa Institute of Technology [KAIT] completed in 2008 near Tokyo, is the first project in which Ishigami succeeded in expanding the idea of blurring spaces.
+The project is an ambiguous space, which no longer has any visible identifiable boundaries.
+As Ishigami described it “A quality of nature is that it is governed by certain rules which at the same time we’re never really aware of.
 I am interested in creating something that would merge into this normally that surrounds us.”

 - Architects: Junya Ishigami + Associates | Junya Ishigami Profile